Rectal bleeding: 7 medical causes

-Bleeding from the bottom (rectal bleeding) is a very common symptom.
+Bleeding from the bottom, or rectal bleeding, is a very common symptom.
 Up to 15% of adults have seen blood on their toilet paper during the previous six months.

 The usual cause is a swollen blood vessel or a small tear around the anus.

-However, it can also be the sign of a more serious health condition, including bowel cancer (colorectal cancer).
+However, rectal bleeding should never be ignored as it can also be the sign of a more serious health condition, including bowel cancer ( colorectal cancer).

 Others may notice larger quantities of blood being passed or that the blood is mixed in with stools.